 Here's an excerpt from that article - ample evidence that cats should not be fed vegetables:

 Mary goes on to explain other cat physiology proving that vegetable consumption is actually detrimental to a cat.
 Cats don't need vegetables, and the vegetables you see in so many commercial cat foods are just cheap fillers included to appease uninformed cat parents.

 I know you don’t want to hear it.
 Feed your cat meat.
 Raw, uncooked meat.

 The point above is so important that I want to repeat it again.
-Meat alone is not sufficient for a balanced diet and can cause other health issues.
+Meat alone is not sufficient for a balanced diet and a meat-only diet can cause other health issues.
 MEAT WITH BONE IN PROVIDES CALCIUM.
 A diet deficient in calcium can lead to growth deformities and/or osteoporosis and/or skin problems.

 WHAT SHOULD I FEED MY CAT(S)?

 FEED YOUR CAT(S) species appropriate foods - herbivore/ungulate animals including: